 Cultural Competency: An Important first step in expanding the diversity of books & readers

-We’re excited to be hosting something important this June 14-16: Building Cultural Competency in Today’s Children’s Publishing Industry: A Working Symposium.
+We’re excited to be hosting something important June 14-16, 2019: Building Cultural Competency in Today’s Children’s Publishing Industry: A Working Symposium.
 Our workshop leader is librarian and social justice advocate Edith Campbell, and her special guests are changemakers Dr. Debbie Reese, Renée Watson, Dr. Marilisa Jiménez García, Dr. Laura M. Jiménez and Paula Yoo.

 “For this workshop, I’ve been able to recruit some of the leading advocates for diversity and inclusion to present information on building cultural competencies,” Edith said.
 “These are people who can speak from their hearts, from the wisdom of lived experience as well as years of research and study.
 I feel truly optimistic about our time together and what we’ll accomplish.”

 - Discuss histories of marginalized people in children’s books.

 - Foster competency-building activities and discussions around key readings, including critical reviews.

 - Cultivate the tools needed to maintain and grow one’s cultural competency.

 - Begin exploring the complexities of cultural competency to foster racial equity in communities, classrooms, and on the bookshelf.